-The ISAC has issued its first Annual Report that highlights key accomplishments across three measures:
+The ISAC issued its first Annual Report (PDF) in April 2018.
+It highlights key accomplishments across three measures:

-- Volume and quality of ISAC’s data analysis to identify suspected fraud
+- Volume and quality of ISAC data analysis to identify suspected fraud.

-This report also outlines the ISAC’s strategic plans going forward, to ensure a tax ecosystem where taxpayers can confidently file their taxes safely and securely.
+This report also outlines the ISAC strategic plans going forward, to ensure a tax ecosystem where taxpayers can confidently file their taxes safely and securely.

-For an overview of what the Identity Theft Tax Refund Fraud (ISAC) is doing to prevent identity theft see Using a Public‐Private Partnership to Address a Common Problem and How the ISAC Compliments the Security Summit.
+For an overview of what the Identity Theft Tax Refund Fraud (ISAC) is doing to prevent identity theft see Using a PublicPrivate Partnership to Address a Common Problem (PDF) and How the ISAC Compliments the Security Summit (PDF).

-The IRS, state tax agencies and the tax industry held a National Tax Security Awareness Week December 3 - December 7, 2018 to encourage both individual and business taxpayers to take steps to protect their tax data and identities in advance of the 2019 filing season.
+The IRS, state tax agencies and the tax industry held a National Tax Security Awareness Week on December 3 - December 7, 2018, to encourage both individual and business taxpayers to take steps to protect their tax data and identities in advance of the 2019 filing season.

 Follow @IRSTaxSecurity on Twitter and look for the hashtag #TaxSecurity.